Autonomous UAV-Quadruped Docking in Complex Terrains via Active Posture Alignment and Constraint-Aware Control: INTRODUCTION

 \section{INTRODUCTION}

-Heterogeneous cooperative systems that integrate Unmanned Aerial Vehicles (UAVs) and Unmanned Ground Vehicles (UGVs) can expand operational scope and improve efficiency compared to single-domain platforms \cite{8794265}.
-Autonomous docking is a key capability for many UAV–UGV collaborative tasks, yet most existing schemes focus on wheeled UGVs, whose mobility is restricted to flat terrain, limiting exploration in complex environments.
-Moreover, dynamic docking requires UAVs to achieve precise localization and safe landing on moving platforms, imposing high demands on sensor fusion and robust control\cite{CHENG20222788}.
+Heterogeneous cooperative systems integrating Unmanned Aerial Vehicles (UAVs) and Unmanned Ground Vehicles (UGVs) expand operational scope and improve efficiency compared with single-domain platforms \cite{8794265}.
+Autonomous docking is a key capability in such collaboration, yet most existing approaches focus on wheeled UGVs whose mobility is limited to flat terrain, restricting deployment in complex environments.
+Moreover, dynamic docking requires UAVs to achieve precise localization and safe landing on moving platforms, placing strict requirements on sensor fusion and robust control \cite{CHENG20222788}.

-Quadruped robots, with their legged morphology, surpass wheeled and tracked UGVs in unstructured terrains and enable UAV collaboration in challenging environments such as mountains or tunnels.
+Quadruped robots outperform wheeled and tracked UGVs in unstructured terrains and enable UAV collaboration in challenging environments such as mountains or tunnels.
 Recent advances in deep reinforcement learning (DRL) provide a new paradigm for quadruped locomotion \cite{hwangbo2019learning,lee2020learning,hoeller2024anymal}.
-Unlike model-based controllers (e.g., Model Predictive Control, MPC \cite{di2018dynamic}), DRL maps states and observations directly to joint actions, allowing adaptation to unseen terrains and sensor noise with strong generalization.
-However, prior studies mainly optimize locomotion of single quadrupeds, neglecting collaborative tasks that require posture and velocity constraints to support UAV docking.
+Compared with model-based controllers (e.g., Model Predictive Control, MPC \cite{di2018dynamic}), DRL maps observations directly to joint actions, enabling strong adaptability to unseen terrains and sensor noise.
+However, prior work mainly focuses on single-robot locomotion and rarely considers collaborative tasks that impose posture and velocity constraints for UAV docking.

-This work addresses UAV–quadruped docking in complex three-dimensional terrains, where quadrupeds undergo large posture variations.
-On stairs higher than 15 cm or slopes steeper than $20 ^{\circ}$, pitch angles often exceed $20 ^{\circ}$, producing an unstable landing surface for UAVs.
-Such instability also degrades vision-based tracking (e.g., AprilTag), making it necessary for UAVs to fuse onboard sensing with quadruped state feedback for robust tracking and precise localization.
+This work studies UAV–quadruped docking in complex three-dimensional terrains where large posture variations occur.
+On stairs higher than 15 cm or slopes steeper than $20^{\circ}$, quadruped pitch angles can exceed $20^{\circ}$, producing unstable landing surfaces for UAVs.
+Such instability also degrades vision-based tracking (e.g., AprilTag), making it necessary for UAVs to fuse onboard sensing with quadruped state feedback for robust tracking and accurate localization.